 The British were soon retreating toward their redoubts.
 It was at about this time that Benedict Arnold became a hero in the battle, although historians differ on exactly what happened.

 Some historians say that Gates had stripped him of his command before the battle commenced, but that Arnold—perhaps fueled by alcohol—let his emotions get the best of him and charged in anyway.
 Others argue that Arnold was commanding forces all along, but that he went on the offensive when Gates had intended for him to simply maintain a defensive posture.
-Either way, in large part because of Arnold, the Americans gained possession of two British redoubts.
+Either way, in large part because of Arnold, the Americans gained possession of a British redoubt at a critical moment.
 Arnold took a blow to his leg at the end of the battle.
 It would take him months to recover.

 By the end of the day, the British were in full retreat, but Burgoyne’s humiliation was not yet complete.
 He would soon surrender his forces, changing the course of the American Revolution.